Reese2as/Stowell-COP3330-Assignment4part2/src/main/java/com/example/stowellcop3330assignment4/readme.md

 To Delete an Item click on an Item with your cursor and press the "Delete" Button

-To Edit an Item click on an Item with your cursor and change the values in the description, status, and/or duedate then press the "Save edit" Button
+To Edit an Item click on an Item with your cursor and change the values in description, status, and/or duedate then press the "Save edit" Button

 To Clear the List press the "Clear List" Button